Which Source of Fleet or Trucking Data is Right for You?

 Uses: Offerings for the entire fleet life cycle for all vehicle types: purchase, operate, maintain, dispose

-Cons: This data comes from many dozens of sources that all operate on different data reporting timelines.
-And it’s only available through select providers, so there is latency in capturing, standardizing data, and making it available.
-For the same reasons, it is much more expensive to compile and validate than the federal data.
+Cons: This data comes from dozens of sources that all operate on different data reporting timelines.
+There is latency in acquiring data, standardizing it, and making it available.
+For these reasons, it is much more expensive to compile and validate than the federal FMCSA data.

-As of September 2021, ten states (we call them “restricted states”) do not release information about commercial fleet vehicle registrations.
-This results in a gap of about 20% of companies with fleets.
-Inferred fleet data can fill this gap, as discussed below.
+As of September 2021, ten states (called “restricted states”) do not release information about commercial fleet vehicle registrations.
+This results in a lack of fleet info for about 20% of U.S. companies with fleets.
+If your market is completely in one or more of the 10 states, there is virtually no data available for you.
+Estimated fleet data can fill this gap, as discussed below.

 Federal and state data do not capture every commercial fleet on the road.
-Reasons include: lack of fleet registration info from the ten restricted states, business vehicles registered under personal names and home addresses, businesses that relocated and did not re-register.
+Reasons include: lack of vehicle registration info from the ten restricted states with privacy laws, business vehicles registered under personal names and home addresses, businesses that relocated and did not re-register, fleets that do not need DOT authority.

-Source: Analytics & data providers with modeling expertise and fleet domain knowledge; available for all states, but focus on restricted states to “fill-in” gaps
+Source: Analytics & data providers with modeling expertise and fleet domain knowledge; available for all states

-Company Profile: 2M companies (in restricted & non-restricted states), similar in firmographic and industry profile to companies with state registered fleets
+Company Profile: 4M companies (in restricted & non-restricted states), same firmographic and industry profile as companies with state registered fleets

-Fleet Profile: Representative of the known fleet market, in areas where fleet data is not available
+Fleet Profile: Representative of the known fleet market, and available in areas where registered fleet data is not available

 Typical Industries: Construction, contractors, field services, last mile delivery, rental & more